 Clearly, adhesive labels contribute a only a small share of this total but the opportunity for improvement is significant nonetheless.
 Asking questions like these can lead to label manufacturing decisions that maximize label sustainability, performance and cost effectiveness.

 Taylor is a leading provider of labeling solutions for a wide range of industries, producing more than 50 billion labels annually.
-In doing so, we have aggressively pursued many of the sustainability strategies described above including:
+In doing so, we are committed to many of the strategies described above including:

-• Production methods and raw material selections that ensure label recyclability.
+- Production methods and raw material selections that encourage label recycling.

-Looking for a way to reduce the environmental footprint of your adhesive labels?
-Contact Taylor to learn more about our sustainable approaches to custom labels and label manufacturing methods.
+Looking for a way to enhance the sustainability attributes of your adhesive labels?
+Contact Taylor to learn more about our custom labels and label manufacturing methods.